Advancing Adolescent Health in the Asia Pacific: A virtual community to share knowledge and support collaboration

 The Age of Adolescence

-Synopsis: In introducing this monthly virtual Seminar Series, Professor Susan Sawyer will provide the background of why adolescent health matters, describe the rationale for an expanded definition of adolescence, provide the background to our Centre of Research Excellence and in doing so, provide the context for why adolescent health matters in our region.
-The intention is that this session will set the scene for future seminars.
+Synopsis: In introducing this monthly virtual Seminar Series, Professor Susan Sawyer provided the background of why adolescent health matters, described the rationale for an expanded definition of adolescence, provided the background to our Centre of Research Excellence and in doing so, provided the context for why adolescent health matters in our region.
+The intention was that this session would set the scene for future seminars.

 Date: 1 February 2024